 In its simplest, most general form, being successful in SEO seems like it would be easy, however, with the extreme competition out there, this is most certainly not the case.
 Before writing this article, I spoke with Ron Weber, owner of SD Interactive, to see what he thought were the 3 biggest areas where he saw people making mistakes in regards to their own SEO efforts.

 Many people will use the words that most accurately describe what their site is about; however, these may not be the terms people are searching for.
 Many times people are searching for a solution or answer to a question (which your site may be able to offer), and so will use those words in their initial search instead of what your site has been optimized for.
+For example I used Legiit to find the best SEO Gigs on any marketplace, helped detect poor quality Fiverr.
 Other problems associated with choosing the wrong keywords, arise from being too general.
 For instance, a lawyer in San Francisco, would want to consider using ‘San Francisco lawyer’ (probably even more specific) instead of ‘lawyer’ as a keyword to target, since there would be heavy competition for the generic term lawyer, and it would be of no benefit to try and rank for that term to get in front of users in Missouri for instance, also searching for a lawyer.

 On Page Issues